 Bill T. Jones, Janet Wong, and The Bill T. Jones/Arnie Zane Company’s

 massive new work Deep Blue Sea revolves around the interplay of single and group identities.
-Jones conceived this highly personal work in pursuit of the elusive “we” during these fractious times through a cast of 100 dancers/community members, and adeconstructed text from Martin Luther King Jr.’s “I Have a Dream” and Herman Melville’s Moby Dick.
+Jones conceived this highly personal work in pursuit of the elusive “we” during these fractious times through a cast of 100 dancers/community members, and a deconstructed text from Martin Luther King Jr.’s “I Have a Dream” and Herman Melville’s Moby Dick.
 The visual environment will be transformed by the renowned architect Liz Diller (Diller, Scofidio + Renfro) in collaboration with Peter Nigrini, Robert Wierzel and Liz Prince.
-The soundscape, an original composition by Nick Hallett with an electronic component by music producer HPrizm aka High Priest.
+The score is an original composition by Nick Hallett, with an electronic component by music producer HPrizm aka High Priest, performed by and created with Holland Andrews.
 In addition to choreographing and directing, for the first time in over 15 years, Jones himself performs.

 Commissioned by Park Avenue Armory in collaboration with Holland Festival Commissioning support provided by The Mann Center for the Performing Arts with original support from The Pew Center for Arts & Heritage, Philadelphia.
 Additional commissioning support from Carolina Performing Arts, Partners in Creation, Ed Bradley Foundation, New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, NEFA/NDP and the New York City Department of Cultural Affairs.
 Produced and developed by Park Avenue Armory in collaboration with New York Live Arts.